Boiler Servicing Bromley — Verified Heating Engineers

 CP12 — what it is and who needs one

-If you are a landlord in Bromley — whether a single buy-to-let in Beckenham BR3, an HMO in Bromley town BR1 or a managed portfolio across the borough — your CP12 obligation runs from the date of the previous certificate.
-Do not let it lapse.
+If you are a landlord in Bromley — whether a single buy-to-let in Beckenham BR3, an HMO in Bromley town BR1 or a managed portfolio across the borough — track the renewal date and do not let it lapse.
+Keep records for a minimum of two years.²

 The Benchmark logbook — keeping your service record current

-Every boiler service should be recorded in the Benchmark Service Record section of the logbook.² This is the ongoing service history that sits alongside the original commissioning record.
+Every boiler service should be recorded in the Benchmark Service Record section of the logbook.⁴ This is the ongoing service history that sits alongside the original commissioning record.
+For boilers registered on the Benchmark digital platform, service records should also be updated there.

 How Bromley’s hard water affects boiler servicing